djplaner/blog/docs/2013/05/10/how-can-an-enterprise-e-learning-tool-be-agile/index.md

 ---
-title: How can an &quot;enterprise&quot; e-learning tool be agile?
+title: How can an \"enterprise\" e-learning tool be agile?
 date: 2013-05-10 16:05:53+10:00
 categories: ['bim', 'elearning']
 type: post